KuzyWoozy/SC2_PPO_distributed/README.md

 ## Installing dependencies:
 1. Python 3.10+
 2. Create a virtual environment via `venv`.
+2.5 You may have to unload the python module before proceeding with installation of packages.
 3. `make install`

 ## Running the prototype on Cirrus: